morkro/chrome-gist-word-count/README.md

 # Gist Word Count

-Adds a word count to your files on GitHub Gist.
+Adds a word and character count to your files on GitHub Gist.

 ![Screenshot of word count](screenshot.png)